iterative/dvc.org/content/docs/command-reference/params/diff.md

 params.yaml   train.epochs   70     110
 ```

-To compare parameters with a specific commit, tag or revision it should be
+To compare parameters with a specific commit, a tag or any
-specified as an additional command line parameter:
+[revision](https://git-scm.com/docs/revisions) should be specified as an
+additional command line parameter:

 ```dvc
 $ dvc params diff e12b167